s24ohjelmistoProjekti1Tiimi2/s24Tiimi2BackEnd/README.md

-# Ohjelmistoprojekti 1 - Back end
+# Software Project 1 - Backend

-Tämä projekti on osa ohjelmistoprojekti 1 -kurssia ja sen tarkoituksena on tarjota kauppiaalle back end, jolla hän voi hallita kaupassa olevia tuotteita, valmistajia ja asiakkaita.
-Tietoja voidaan hakea, lisätä, muokkaa ja poistaa REST-rajapinnan kautta.
+This project is part of the Software Project 1 course and aims to provide a backend for a shopkeeper to manage products, manufacturers, and customers in the store.

-Saatavilla
+Available at:
 **https://s24-tiimi2-backend-s24tiimi2backend.2.rahtiapp.fi/**

-## Ominaisuudet
+## Features

-- **Tuotteet:**
+- **Products:**
-  - Tuotteiden lisääminen, muokkaaminen, lukeminen ja poistaminen.
+  - Add, update, read, and delete products.

-- **Valmistajat:**
+- **Manufacturers:**
-  - Valmistajien lisääminen, muokkaaminen, lukeminen ja poistaminen.
+  - Add, update, read, and delete manufacturers.

-- **Asiakkaat:**
+- **Customers:**
-  - Asiakkaiden lisääminen, muokkaaminen, lukeminen ja poistaminen.
+  - Add, update, read, and delete customers.

-## REST API -toiminnot
+## REST API Endpoints

-- **GET /api/products:** Hakee kaikki tuotteet.
+- **GET /api/products:** Retrieves all products.
-- **GET /api/manufacturers:** Hakee kaikki valmistajat.
+- **GET /api/manufacturers:** Retrieves all manufacturers.
-- **GET /api/customers:** Hakee kaikki asiakkaat.
+- **GET /api/customers:** Retrieves all customers.
-- **POST /api/customers:** Lisää uuden asiakkaan.
+- **POST /api/customers:** Adds a new customer.
-- **PUT /api/customers/{customerId}:** Päivittää asiakkaan tietoja,
+- **PUT /api/customers/{customerId}:** Updates customer information.

-## Teknologiat
+## Technologies

 - **Backend:**
   - Spring Boot
   - Spring Data JPA
-  - H2/PostgreSQL-tietokanta
+  - H2/PostgreSQL database
   - Bootstrap